 My all-things-writing joyful obsession includes fountain pens, introducing their own mountain of clutter: nibs, by type and manufacturer; cartridge refills, ditto; and, bottles of ink.
 Multiply that sad reality by mechanical lead pencils and rollerball pens.
 Ugh!

 3 of the described long narrow baskets fit within each drawer!
 Think about it— 6 drawers x 3 baskets per, for a glorious 18 stash-it receptacles.
 Those baskets also fit within the corrugated boxes we discussed.
 That will embrace your pens.

 ✧︎︎︎ Fountain Pen Lovers’ Delight: 3 graduated-step width-adjustable stand

 Since we’re on the subject of bottled fountain pen ink, let’s focus on a related sure-fire organizational method.
-Found in the kitchen (!!!) section of Amazon’s virtual shelves, the “steps” seem tailor-made for fondling bottles of fountain pen ink.
+Found in the kitchen (!!!) section of Amazon’s virtual shelves, the “steps” appear tailor-made for fondling bottles of fountain pen ink.
 It’s too tall to fit within a divided ClosetMaid shelf, but an excellent fit when the dividing horizontal shelf is eliminated.

 The best options, at Amazon: